TurboGears/tg2/docs/main/RoutesIntegration.rst

 But if you want to create special routes that overide Object Dispatch, you can easily do that, just by providing your own function to setup the routes map.
-YOu can update the routes defaults by overriding the setup_routes method of the base_config object in app_cfg.py.
+You can update the routes defaults by overriding the setup_routes method of the base_config object in app_cfg.py.

 The standard setup_routes method looks like this::

     def setup_routes(self):
         """Setup the default TG2 routes

         Overide this and setup your own routes maps if you want to use routes.
         """
         map = Mapper(directory=config['pylons.paths']['controllers'],
                     always_scan=config['debug'])

         # Setup a default route for the error controller:
         map.connect('error/:action/:id', controller='error')
         # Setup a default route for the root of object dispatch
         map.connect('*url', controller='root', action='routes_placeholder')

         config['routes.map'] = map

 There's a single map.connect() call which sets up all urls (via the *